mehedihasan2810/JavaScript-Data-Structures-and-Algorithms/README.md

 <details>
 <summary>Common use cases for tries include:</summary>

-**_Autocomplete and Spell Checking:_** Tries are often used to implement features like autocomplete in text editors or search engines.
+- **_Autocomplete, Spell Checking and Auto Correcting:_** Tries are often used to implement features like autocomplete in text editors or search engines.
 They efficiently store and retrieve words based on partial inputs.

-**_IP Routing Tables:_** Tries are used in computer networking for storing IP addresses in routing tables, facilitating fast and efficient IP address lookups.
+- **_IP Routing Tables:_** Tries are used in computer networking for storing IP addresses in routing tables, facilitating fast and efficient IP address lookups.

-**_Symbol Tables:_** Tries are used in compilers and interpreters to implement symbol tables, where identifiers (variables and functions) are stored and looked up.
+- **_Symbol Tables:_** Tries are used in compilers and interpreters to implement symbol tables, where identifiers (variables and functions) are stored and looked up.

-**_Dictionary Implementations:_** Tries are suitable for implementing dictionaries where words can be efficiently inserted, deleted, and searched.
+- **_Dictionary Implementations:_** Tries are suitable for implementing dictionaries where words can be efficiently inserted, deleted, and searched.

-**_Efficient Prefix Searching:_** Tries excel in tasks that involve searching for words with a common prefix, making them suitable for applications like contact lists on mobile phones.
+- **_Efficient Prefix Searching:_** Tries excel in tasks that involve searching for words with a common prefix, making them suitable for applications like contact lists on mobile phones.

+- **_Predictive Search:_**

 </details>